lkesteloot/unsong/unsong.md

 “The players are all the people and animals, trying to pass their genes forward to the next generation.
 The marching band which is trying to interfere—well, think about it.
 There are two interesting facets of a marching band.
 They play music.
 And they march.
 Who does that sound like?
 Right.
 The angels.
 The heavenly choirs and the heavenly hosts.
 So the players—created mortal beings—are trying to take the field.
 But the angels and nephilim refuse to yield—they’ve seized control of the earth.
 So ‘do you recall what was revealed’?
 How do you say ‘revealed’ in Greek?
 Right.
 ‘Apokalypsis’.
 The angels tried to control the earth and wouldn’t make room for humans, so God called down an apocalypse.
 That’s why this is in the verse that talks about Noah’s Ark.”

 The doorbell rang.
 It was Eli Foss.
 “Hey,” he said.
-“Is dinner…”
+“Is dinner...”

 “Okay,” I said.
 “Just so we don’t have to go over this [i]yet again[/i], and I don’t have to answer every one of your dumb complaints in order.
 The generation lost in space was the generation of the Exodus who were lost in the desert for forty years.
 The time we were all in one place was Sinai, where according to the rabbis all the souls of Jews past present and future were present for the revelation of the Ten Commandments.
 Jack is Jacob is Israel is the Israelites.
 The candlestick is the pillar of fire by night.
 The Devil is the Devil.
 A plain that climbs high into the night is a hill or mountain; it’s arguing that the theophany at Sinai naturally concluded on Golgotha.
 The sacrificial rite was the crucifixion.
 Satan is laughing with delight because Jesus just died.
 The girl who sang the blues is Mary Magdalene, who is sitting outside the tomb crying.
 They ask her for happy news because she’s the first to witness the Resurrection.
 She smiles and turns away as per Mark 16: “neither said they any thing to any man; for they were afraid.”
 The sacred store where they had heard the music years before is the Temple, but the music wouldn’t play because the system of Temple sacrifices has been replaced by a direct relationship with God.
 In the streets the children are screaming and so on because Jesus is dead.
 The church bells are broken because Jesus is dead; kind of a heavy-handed metaphor, but whatever.
 The three men I admire most represent the Father, Son, and Holy Ghost, exactly like he says.
 Do any of you have any [i]other[/i] questions?”